What is breast cancer ?

 In 2016, 17,354 women and 138 men were diagnosed with breast cancer in Australia.
 The risk of being diagnosed with breast cancer by age 85 is 1 in 8 for women and 1 in 651 for men.

 In 2018, 2999 women and 35 men died of breast cancer in Australia.It is estimated that 19,807 women and 167 men will be diagnosed with breast cancer in 2020.

 Learn more about how Cancer Council funded researchers are developing new treatments for hard to treat breast cancers.

 Breast cancer symptoms

 Some people have no symptoms and the cancer is found during a screening mammogram or a physical examination by a doctor.

 If you do have symptoms, they could include:

-new lumps or thickening in the breast or under the arm
+new lumps or thickening in the breast, especially if in only one breast

 nipple discharge or turning in